Who has to fulfill the Osgoode Public Interest Requirement (OPIR)?

 How will the public interest requirement be acknowledged?

 The Assistant Dean, Students will receive a list of students who have fulfilled the public interest requirement (40 hours plus the evaluation).
-Recognition of the completion of the public interest requirement will appear on the student’s transcript at the end of their third year.
+Recognition of the completion of the public interest requirement will appear on the student’s transcript upon graduation.

 What happens if students do not meet the 40-hour requirement or complete the evaluation?